 - Risk scoring: High-risk deltas trigger full re-authentication

-- Claim expiration: All claims have TTLs requiring periodic refresh
+- Claim expiration: All claims have TTLs requiring periodic refresh, with identity claims expiring at 15 minutes and biometric claims at 24 hours

 When Full Auth is Triggered